Mycobacterium avium-intracellulare infection: Cause

 MAC bacteria are common in the environment and cause infection when inhaled or swallowed.
 Recently, M. avium has been found to deposit and grow in bathroom shower heads from which it may be easily aerosolized and inhaled.

 Bacteria

 Mycobacterium avium complex (MAC), also called Mycobacterium avium-intracellulare complex, is a microbial complex of three Mycobacterium species (i.e. M. avium, M. intracellulare, and M. chimaera).
 It causes Mycobacterium avium-intracellulare infection.
-Some sources also include Mycobacterium avium subspecies paratuberculosis (MAP).
+Some sources also include Mycobacterium avium subsp. paratuberculosis (MAP).

 Risk factors

 MAI is common in immunocompromised individuals, including senior citizens and those with HIV/AIDS or cystic fibrosis.
 Bronchiectasis, the bronchial condition which causes pathological enlargement of the bronchial tubes, is commonly found with MAI infection.
 Whether the bronchiectasis leads to the MAC infection or is the result of it is not always known.

 The Mycobacterium avium complex (MAC) includes common atypical bacteria, i.e. nontuberculous mycobacteria (NTM), found in the environment which can infect people with HIV and low CD4 cell count (below 100/microliter); mode of infection is usually inhalation or ingestion.

 MAC causes disseminated disease in up to 40% of people with HIV in the United States, producing fever, sweats, weight loss, and anemia.
 Disseminated MAC (DMAC) characteristically affects people with advanced HIV disease and peripheral CD4 cell counts less than 50 cells/uL.
 Effective prevention and therapy of MAC has the potential to contribute substantially to improved quality of life and duration of survival for HIV-infected persons.